 - The family must be given a fair and legal share and can always exclude distant relatives

 - A residuary clause deal must be mentioned in the will that talks about the estate in the absence of any surviving relative

 Your will must include at least 4 people who are given the task of executing the will as per your wish.
 These people can be lawyers but if you don’t want to pay someone, friends and family will also do.

 The people you trust must be there when you are writing a will as your witnesses.
 These cannot be your beneficiaries or spouses.
 According to a sharia-compliant will, one man’s witness is equal to two women’s statements.
-It is important to note that any of your inheritors is not supposed to be your witness.
+It is important to note that any of your inheritors are not supposed to be your witness.

-Your will must be up to date
+Your will must be up-to-date

 A will’s validity can be affected by multiple minor or major factors including marital and family status.
-You must review your will every now and then in case you want to make any change.
+You must review your will every now and then in case you want to make any changes.
 If a major change is required, a new will must be written.
 In the case of minor changes, a Codicil is sufficient.
 A codicil is when you add or remove something minor from an existing will.
 But never do it by crossing anything out in the written format, otherwise, the will becomes illegal.